Sensorineural hearing loss: Diagnosis

 SSHL is diagnosed via pure tone audiometry.
-If the test shows a loss of at least 30 dB in three adjacent frequencies, the hearing loss is diagnosed as SSHL.
+If the test shows a loss of at least 30 dB in three adjacent frequencies, the hearing loss is formally diagnosed as SSHL (though the treatments may be effective for any level of sudden hearing loss).
 For example, a hearing loss of 30 dB would make conversational speech sound more like a whisper.

 Causes

 Only 10 to 15 percent of the cases diagnosed as SSHL have an identifiable cause.
 Most cases are classified as idiopathic, also called sudden idiopathic hearing loss (SIHL) and idiopathic sudden sensorineural hearing loss (ISSHL or ISSNHL) The majority of evidence points to some type of inflammation in the inner ear as the most common cause of SSNHL.